sthagen/oasis-open-openc2-yuuki/README.md

 These are found under `/openc2_arch/transports` and have `__init__,` `config` and `transport` functions.
 These were not listed with the other core parts of Yuuki only because they interact with its Consumer logic very little.
 They are very important, but they deal with transporting serialized messages, not OpenC2 Commands.
-This is where your connection info is sent to properly establish connections.
+This is where your connection info is sent to properly establish connections, so tinker with caution!
-Tinker with caution!

 ### MQTT
 You can find the OpenC2 MQTT Transfer Specification [Here](https://github.com/oasis-tcs/openc2-transf-mqtt/blob/published/transf-mqtt-v1.0-cs01.md).